Cockshutt 570: 570 Super

 The Cockshutt 570 Super was introduced in 1961 with a 339 cuin Hercules diesel engine that substantially increased performance.

 1,680 570 Supers were built at Brantford in 1961 and 1962.
 The 570 was the last Cockshutt-built tractor.

-580
+580 Super

 Three prototypes of an even larger tractor, the 100 hp 580 were built in 1961, just before Cockshutt was taken over by the White Motor Company, using a 354 cuin six-cylinder Perkins diesel.
-One example has been preserved and restored.
+One example has been preserved and restored by Andy Appelfeller.